tevora-threat/Scout/README.md

 Scout is intended to be built on an Nividia Jetson Xavier or Nano, but you may use a Raspberry Pi 4 if real time notification isn't a priority.

+For detailed background on this project, check out this in-depth [WIRED article](https://www.wired.com/story/tesla-surveillance-detection-scout/).

 # First Things First (Polling Data)

 Even if you don't yet have the hardware necessary to start running inference with Scout, you can start polling your vehicle, so that at least you can start to capture your historical trip data.
 Scout utilizes [TeslaJS](https://github.com/mseminatore/TeslaJS) for polling.